sendgrid/docs/source/User_Guide/Settings/subusers.md

 If you have a **Pro plan or higher**, you may create up to 15 Subusers through your account.
 If you reach the maximum of 15 and require more Subusers, please use the form in the [Subuser Management]({{site.app_url}}/settings/Subusers) page to request more.
 {% endinfo %}

 Subusers help you segment your email sending and API activity.
-You assign permissions and credit limits when you create the Dubusers.
+You assign permissions and credit limits when you create the Subusers.
 We recommend creating Subusers for each of the different types of emails you send - so one Subuser for transactional emails, and another from marketing emails.
 Breaking your sending up this way allows you to get separate statistics for each type of email you send.

 - [Create a Subuser](#-Create-a-Subuser)
 - [Manage Subusers](#-Manage-Subusers)